Dale Plummeremail: email@example.com

 Before joining Colby's baseball staff in 2006, Plummer was an assistant coach at Bowdoin College from 2001 to 2005.
 The Polar Bears set school records for victories in a season in three of the five years Plummer helped coach the team.

-A native of Bath, Mane, Plummer and his wife, Kim, reside in Richmond, Maine, with their children, Jamie and Julie.
+A native of Bath, Maine, Plummer and his wife, Kim, reside in Richmond, Maine, with their children, Jamie and Julie.

-Tom Dexter, the former Colby baseball head coach, will be an assistant coach for his seventh season in the 2012-13 academic year.
+Tom Dexter, the former Colby baseball head coach, will be an assistant coach for his eighth season in the 2013-14 academic year.
 He had been the head coach for the Mules for 15 years.
 Dexter is a 1987 graduate of SUNY-Cortland, where he also earned a master's degree in coaching and physical education.

 Dexter is also the defensive coordinator for Colby's football team.
 He came to Colby in 1989 after serving as assistant football coach at Cornell.
 Dexter is a former executive committee member of the New England Baseball Coaches Association.

-A native of Albany, N.Y., Dexter and his wife, Sarah, reside in Oakland, Maine, with their daughters, Hannah and Lydia, and their sons, Sam and Jake.
+A native of Albany, N.Y., Dexter has four children: daughters, Hannah and Lydia, and sons, Sam and Jake.